TLeaves/chromium-crosswalk/docs/adding_to_third_party.md

 ticket](https://bugs.chromium.org/p/chromium/issues/entry?template=Infra-Git)
-to get the repo mirrored onto chromium.googlesource.com; we don't allow direct dependencies on non-Google-hosted repositories, so that we can still build if an external repository goes down..
+to get the repo mirrored onto chromium.googlesource.com; we don't allow direct dependencies on non-Google-hosted repositories, so that we can still build if an external repository goes down.

 Once the mirror is set up, add an entry to [//DEPS](../DEPS) so that gclient will pull it in.
 If the code is only needed on some platforms, add a condition